Prince Harry and Meghan Markle Make First Official Joint Appearance at Invictus Games

 Euan Cherry/WENN.com

-Since confirming their romance last November, Prince Harry and Markle have rarely been spotted and photographed together, save for few private moments like a London date night, sneaking a smooch after a polo match and on the way to Pippa Middleton's wedding reception over the summer.
+Since confirming their romance last November, Prince Harry and Markle have rarely been photographed together save for a few off-duty moments, like a London date night, sneaking a smooch after a polo match and on the way to Pippa Middleton's wedding reception over the summer.
 Monday's appearance marks the first time they've attended an official public event side by side.

 Unlike Saturday night, the duo sat together this time around and were spotted smiling, laughing, talking in each other's ear and taking in the games.
-When the game finished, the two stood up and clapped, as captured in video by The Toronto Star's Jaren Kerr.
-While it's clear the TV star wanted to support her British beau at his event, which he founded in 2014, the dual public outing will also fan speculation around a future engagement.
+When the match finished, the two stood up and clapped, as captured in video by The Toronto Star's Jaren Kerr.
+While it's clear the TV star wanted to support her British beau at his event, which he founded in 2014, their public outing will also fan speculation around a potentially looming engagement.

 As an insider close to the royal previously told E!
 News he's "fast approaching" an engagement with the actress.
 "It's, of course, very serious and both Harry and Meghan are focused on the future," the insider added.
 "Engagement talk isn't just between the two of them, even some of Harry's closest aides are quietly expecting news before the end of the year."